University Administrative Policies

 1. General

 Faculty, staff, students, and volunteers who receive University monies are responsible for the collection, safekeeping, and deposit of all monies entrusted to them and for the safety of employees who handle the monies.
-For the purposes of cash management, the term "monies" is defined to include cash, checks, credit card payments, money orders, gift cards, and other negotiable instruments whether received in person, by mail, or by telephone.
+For the purposes of cash management, the term "monies" is defined to include cash, checks, credit card payments, wire, ACH, money orders, gift cards, accepted forms of electronic payments and other negotiable instruments whether received in person, by mail, by telephone, or online.

 1.1.
 Mandatory Cash Handling Training